Resolution Supporting the Soul Power Project

 Urgent: Tell Your State Representative Do what's in the best interest of our children.

-Representative Pat Boy wants to do what is in the best interest of our children as the author of HB 1056 that requires parental notice of juvenile arrest at school.
+Representative Pat Boy wants to do what is in the best interest of our children as the author of HB 1056 requires parental notice of juvenile arrest at school.

 HB 1056 requires a law enforcement officer who arrests a child on school property or at a school-sponsored event to make a reasonable attempt to notify the child's parent, guardian, or custodian before the child be moved to a different location.